Turmeric futures expected to trade higher: Angel Commodities

 Outlook

 Turmeric futures expected to trade higher on improving demand from upcountry buyers and expectation that farmer may sow lesser area this season.
-Profit booking at higher prices is possible today.
+Profit booking at higher prices is possible if good rains in the south India continues.

 For all commodities report, click here